 WHEN: Today, Thursday, September 19th

-Following is the unofficial transcript of a CNBC EXCLUSIVE interview with Stephen A. Schwarzman, Blackstone Chairman, CEO & Co-Founder; "What it Takes: Lessons in the Pursuit of Excellence" Author, live from the CNBC Institutional Investor Delivering Alpha Conference in New York City on Thursday, September 19th.
+Following is the unofficial transcript of a CNBC interview with the Honorable Michael Pence, 48th & current Vice President of the United States, live from the CNBC Institutional Investor Delivering Alpha Conference in New York City on Thursday, September 19th.

 Mandatory credit: CNBC Institutional Investor Delivering Alpha Conference.